Can a natural mosquito repellent replace store-bought products?

 Some fish and frog species feed on insect larvae.
 Keeping them in your garden pond might prevent mosquitoes from reproducing.

 Do you want to enjoy a peaceful time in your own garden?
 Make sure to use appropriate mosquito repellent immediately afer you notice first insects.
 This way you can avoid a mosquito invasion.
+Check also, how to get rid of aphids from plants or kill ants in the house.

 📍 What is a natural mosquito repellent?